 - Only Windows and Linux have been tested.
 Let me know if the other builds or export templates work or not.

-- Mono + IOS is not currently supported by Godot.
+- Mono + IOS or UWP are not supported by Godot.
+I haven’t built the regular UWP template yet.

 - Voxel Tools does not work on HTML5 (due to lack of threading support).